South Korean lawmakers approve new premier

 Updated: 2015-06-18 11:33

-SEOUL, South Korea - South Korea's ruling party-controlled legislation has approved President Park Geun-hye's choice for prime minster to end a lengthy merry-go-round at the country's No. 2 job caused by political wrangling and corruption scandals.
+SEOUL, South Korea - South Korea's ruling party-controlled legislation has approved President Park Geun-hye's choice for prime minister to end a lengthy merry-go-round at the country's No. 2 job caused by political wrangling and corruption scandals.

 The National Assembly on Thursday approved the appointment of Hwang Kyo-ahn with a 156-120 vote.
 Two lawmakers abstained.
 Hwang has been the country's justice minister and will succeed Lee Wan Koo, who resigned in April amid allegations that he received bribes from a businessman who committed suicide weeks earlier.
 Lee in February had replaced Chung Hong-won who stepped down over the government's criticized handling of a ferry disaster that killed more than 300 people last year.